University of Santo Tomas Conservatory of Music

 Every year, the conservatory takes most of the major prizes in competitions such as the National Music Competition for Young Artists (NAMCYA) and in other national music competitions.
 The Conservatory of Music is very proud that in terms of population, it is the biggest music school in the country, and is able to graduate a considerable number of competent and talented musicians every year.

-It has produced two national artists, Antonino Buenaventura and Ernani Cuenco.
+It has produced a national artist, Ernani Cuenco.

 The annual classical UST Christmas Concert is led by the conservatory students, faculty, and alumni.